Launch / Mobile Devices / 2019

 This is not a perfect-launch case.
 It is a good-governance launch case.
 The positive decision was accepting a short-term embarrassment in order to avoid a larger trust failure.
 Samsung did not deny the problem into the market.
 It slowed the launch, named the design areas under review, and returned with a revised construction story.

 For a category-creating product, delay can be strategic discipline.
-The brand is not only selling the first device.
+The brand is not merely selling the first device.
 It is teaching the market what kind of device this is allowed to become.
 A weak first generation can still open a category, but only if the company shows that the weak points are understood and governed.

 The Category Lesson

 The Fold case is useful because it separates innovation drama from innovation trust.
-Launching first can be valuable.
+Launching first can help.
 Launching first while the product looks fragile can train the market to fear the category.
 Samsung's better decision was to make the product wait until the category promise had a stronger physical basis.

 The lesson applies beyond phones.
 When a brand introduces a new format, ingredient, service model, or behavior, the first defects become category evidence.
 The company has to decide whether speed or confidence matters more.
 In this case, the delay made the launch slower, but it made the future easier to believe.